 The transition to a new airplane is difficult, but not impossible.
 Most pilots complete their private pilot training in one aircraft.
 They develop habits that work well for that aircraft, but may cause problems during transition to a different aircraft.
 When checking out in a new airplane, it's important to ensure that you understand the nuances of that aircraft.
 It's also important for instructors to convey this to students.
 Make sure they understand the differences between what they know and what they are learning.

-For more information about landings, order ASF's training DVD, Ups and Downs of Takeoffs and Landings, and download the accompanying Safety Advisor online.
+For more information about landings, watch ASI's online safety video series, Takeoffs and Landings, and download the accompanying Safety Advisor online.

 VOLUNTEER AT AN AOPA FLY-IN NEAR YOU!